North Bethesda station: History

 The station opened on December 15, 1984 as part of a 7 mi, four-station northwestern extension of the Red Line between Grosvenor–Strathmore and Shady Grove stations.
 White Flint was originally known as Nicholson Lane in planning documents, but the station was renamed after the White Flint Mall before it opened.
 A pylon at Farragut North still bears the original name of the station; extensions were originally printed on pylons throughout the system and covered up until they opened.

 On December 9, 2021, the Metro board voted to change the name of the station from White Flint to North Bethesda.
 The new name was added to Metro system maps when the second phase of the Silver Line opened on November 15, 2022.
 In June 2022, signage in the station began to be modified to reflect the name change.
 The new name change became official on September 11, 2022.

+On July 29, 2024, Metro and Montgomery County announced they would seek to develop the land north of the station with new mixed-use buildings and a life sciences research campus for the University of Maryland Institute for Health Computing.
+On May 27, 2025, Metro announced that Hines had been selected to develop the land north of the station and to construct an additional entrance.

 Station layout

-North Bethesda Station has an island platform located just below street level in an open cut, which leads to a tunnel on either side of the station.
+North Bethesda station has an island platform located just below street level in an open cut, which leads to a tunnel on either side of the station.
 Access to the station is provided at ground level at the northeast corner of Rockville Pike and Marinelli Road, with a Metro-style underpass providing access to the northwest corner of the intersection.
 A parking garage is located east of the station on Marinelli Road.
+The station features escalators with the elevator between them as seen at Addison Road and Union Station between the mezzanine and platform.